 Melting containers and wax burners

-Wax has a fairly low flash point (160°C and above), so it is crucial not to exceed this temperature.
-That’s why it’s best to heat the wax in a water bath with an aluminum container inside a pot with water, or use a double-walled pot.
-If you want something more professional, you can think about an electric stove: there are various sizes.
-Find various types of equipment (water baths and containers of various shapes and sizes) here.
+Wax has a relatively low flash point (from 160°C and up), so it’s crucial not to exceed this temperature.
+That’s why it’s better to heat the wax in a double boiler with an aluminum container inside a pot with water, or use a double-walled pot.
+If you want something more professional, you might consider an electric stove: they come in various sizes.
+Here you’ll find various types of equipment (double boilers and containers of various shapes and sizes).

-Caution: The melting process should always be checked in person, NEVER leave the wax unattended on the burning stove!
+Warning: the melting process should always be monitored in person, NEVER leave the wax unattended on a lit stove!

 Wicks

 One of the most intriguing challenges when you want to make candles at home is finding the right wick.
-When choosing it, you’ll need to consider every aspect of the candle: shape, size, wax type, color, and scent.
-If you are just starting out, you can of followed the directions on wicks, just below.
+When choosing it, you’ll need to consider every aspect of the candle: shape, size, type of wax, color, and scent.
+If you’re just starting, you can follow the guidelines on wicks a bit further down.

 Colors and pigments

-There are two types of wax colors: dyes and powder pigments.
+There are two types of colors for wax: dyes and powdered pigments.

-- Dyes, in liquid or stick form, are typically used to completely color (including inside) candles.
-These dyes behave in wax as sugar behaves in water: they mix with melted wax and dissolve to perfection.
-However, they have a lower resistance to ultraviolet light: meaning that candles may fade in color over time.
+- Dyes, in liquid form or in stick form, are generally used to completely color (even inside) the candles.
+These dyes behave in wax like sugar does in water: they mix with the melted wax and dissolve perfectly.
+However, they have a lower resistance to ultraviolet rays: this means the candles might fade over time.

-- Powder pigments, on the other hand, have great coloring power and resist well over time; they are especially suitable for coloring the surface of white dip candles.
+- Powdered pigments, on the other hand, have great coloring power and hold up well over time, making them especially suitable for coloring the surface of white candles by dipping.

-Beware, however.: the fact that they are in powder form makes them yes stronger, but also more difficult to work with: they dissolve with more difficulty than liquid dyes and must be mixed carefully.
-In addition, if the candle is not colored carefully, residual traces of pigment can hinder combustion.
-And in short, a candle that doesn’t burn well is not a successful candle…
+However, be careful: the fact that they are in powder form makes them more resistant, but also more difficult to work with: they dissolve with more difficulty compared to liquid dyes and must be mixed carefully.
+Moreover, if the candle is not colored carefully, residual traces of pigment can hinder combustion.
+And well, a candle that doesn’t burn well isn’t a well-made candle…

-Consider that in liquid wax the pigment always tends to settle to the bottom, so you have to stir constantly before you start working.
+Keep in mind that in liquid wax, the pigment tends to always settle at the bottom, so you need to stir continuously before starting the work.

-Important: Do not use colored wax crayons to color your candles.
-They do not mix well with the wax, knead the wick, and impair proper burning.
+Important: do not use wax crayons to color your candles.
+They do not blend well with the wax, clog the wick, and compromise proper combustion.

 Wax flavorings

-Wax flavorings are synthetic blends based on essential oils designed to resist wick flame.
+Wax fragrances are synthetic blends based on essential oils designed to withstand the wick’s flame.

-You will have to add the flavorings according to weight percentages between 3 and 10 percent depending on the type of wax you use.
-For example, 6% flavoring on 100 grams of wax will be 6 grams.
+You will need to add the fragrances according to weight percentages between 3 and 10% depending on the type of wax you use.
+For example, 6% of fragrance on 100 grams of wax will be 6 grams.

-As a general rule, you should add candle flavoring at a temperature between 70 and 80°C. If you add it at higher temperatures you may “burn” the fragrance compromising the final aroma, while if you add it at lower temperatures you risk “oozing” of the aroma that would compromise the proper burning of the candle.
+As a general rule, you should add candle fragrances at a temperature between 70 and 80°C. If you add it at higher temperatures, you might “burn” the fragrance, compromising its final aroma, while adding it at lower temperatures risks “sweating” the fragrance, which would compromise the proper burning of the candle.

-Always check the flash point of the flavor: in some cases this may be at temperatures lower than 70°C. So how do you do it?
-You test: do some testing to find the right compromise for pouring temperature.
+Always check the flash point of the fragrance: in some cases, this could be at temperatures lower than 70°C. So how do you do it?
+You test: conduct tests to find the right compromise for the pouring temperature.

-The pouring temperature of the wax with aroma inside the molds or containers varies depending on the type of wax.
-As in all things: try, experiment, test (always safely and with quality materials!).
+The pouring temperature of the wax with fragrance inside the molds or containers varies depending on the type of wax.
+As with everything: try, experiment, test (always safely and with quality materials!).
 No advice will ever be worth your experience.

 We advise against using essential oils to scent candles.
-Most of these tend to “burn” when poured at high temperatures, and even adding large amounts is unlikely to give the candle an intense fragrance.
+Most of these tend to “burn” when poured at high temperatures, and even adding large amounts, the candle will hardly have an intense fragrance.

 Molds or containers

 Hobbyland has a huge assortment of candle molds, in polycarbonate, metal, silicone, ideal for making any type of candle.
-If, on the other hand, you want to make jar candles or tealights, you will also find a good selection of containers.
+If you want to make jar candles or tealights, you will also find a good selection of containers.

 Thermometer

-The thermometer is an essential tool for candle making: the melting temperature of the wax and the pouring temperature can substantially affect the final result.
-Hobbyland has a specific glass thermometer with a protective cage, suitable for hanging in the container of melting wax.
+The thermometer is a fundamental tool for making candles: the melting temperature of the wax and the pouring temperature can substantially affect the final result.
+Hobbyland offers a specific glass thermometer with a protective cage, suitable for being suspended in the melting wax container.

 Melting containers for various types of candles